Blosc/c-blosc2/README.rst

 Display error messages
 ~~~~~~~~~~~~~~~~~~~~~~

 By default error messages are disabled.
-To display it, you only need to activate the Blosc tracing machinery setting
+To display them, you just need to activate the Blosc tracing machinery by setting
 the ``BLOSC_TRACE`` environment variable.